-HOW TO DEFROST A FREEZER IN 5 STEPS
+HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 Keeping the walls of your freezer frost-free can help promote air circulation and give you more room to store what you like most.
 See the guide below to learn 5 simple steps for defrosting a freezer, find out what causes ice build-up and learn tips for preventing layers of frost.